 Stainless is dishwasher safe, so you can hand-wash or dishwash the mugs.
 Additionally, stainless steel is sturdy and breakproof, allowing the coffee mugs to withstand accidental falls.

 Stainless steel has low susceptibility to brittleness at low and high temperatures, enhancing its durability.
-The sheen-like appearance of stainless steel makes coffee mugs such as the Insulated Stainless Steel Coffee Mug with Lid and...
+The sheen-like appearance of stainless steel makes coffee mugs such as the FineDine Stainless Steel Drinking Cup, Coffee Mug...

 Unlike melamine, stainless steel is a combination of chromium, iron, and carbon, which makes your coffee mugs resistant to acids and rust.